gulam101/LightPad/README.md

-# LightPad-final
+# LightPad

+The project was designed so that the user can create a doucment and then they could add information.

 The idea of the project was to make sure that the application could mimic the same features as notepad.
 Originally, I was going to design the application so that it could support importing images and I was going to use the Microsoft Word toolbar layout which would blend features between notepad and word.

 But ultimately I decided that the application would just be a notepad clone and nothing else.

 During this design I learnt how to write cleaner code using C#.
+I also learnt about the access modifers and what they could do to each class.
+I also made the code simple and refined it after every commit.
+I learnt more about the interfaces and how they actually work.

 ________________________________________________________________________________________________________________________________________

-[key]
-+ Added
+[New Changes]
-* Fixed
+* Fixed repo
-- Removed
+* Corrected files

-[New changes]
+[Previous changes]
-* Changed the text colour in the word count from grey to black
++ Changed the text colour in the word count from grey to black
 - Removed the paint feature
 + Added the word count button into the menu
 * Fixed the printer button